 Scroll through the gallery above to see Italian Lorenzo Tugnoli's winning efforts in the Spot News category.

-bio on the World Press Photo site describes Mr Tugnoli is a "self-taught" photographer based in Lebanon covering the Middle East and Central Asia for The Washington Post.
+A bio on the World Press Photo site describes Mr Tugnoli is a "self-taught" photographer based in Lebanon covering the Middle East and Central Asia for The Washington Post.

 Beirut isn't the only place in the Middle East to be recognised in the contest.

-gallery below contains a selection of category winners and runners up in the contest whose photos have a Middle East theme.
+The gallery below contains a selection of category winners and runners up in the contest whose photos have a Middle East theme.